 4. Practical cases

-The fight against money laundering and terrorist financing falls under the responsibility of all employees.
+The fight against money laundering and terrorism financing falls under the responsibility of all employees.
+Nevertheless, the management must lead by example.